Anyone who has ever owned a snoring mouthpiece for even a short period of time will tell you that they can get a bit funky after wearing a few nights.

 - Brush any heavy stains with toothbrush

-- Rinse the device in water and let dry
+- Rinse the device with water and let dry

 How much does it cost?